KUANGYUAN0327/Income-prediction-based-on-census-data-/README.md

-# Income-prediction-based-on-census-data-
-Income prediction based on census data
+# Income prediction based on census data

-Dataset: UCI Machine Learning Repository, Census income data set
+## Introduction:

+The prediction task is to determine whether a person makes over 50K a year.

+In this report, I will use deep neural network (DNN model).

+## Dataset:

+This dataset is downloaded from Kaggle.

+Data recource: UCI machine learning repository.

-For the data analysis report: please read "Data_analysis_report.pdf"
+## For the Report:
+please read "Income_Prediction_Report.pdf" or "Income_Prediction_Report.ipynb" .

-For the code: please read: please read "Data_analysis.ipynb"
+## For the code:

-For the code with "logistic regression": please "DNN_logistic.py"
+please read: "Income_Prediction_Report.ipynb".